Julian Assange Is an 'Ordinary' Criminal, Not Free-Speech Champion, U.S. Says in Extradition Case

 Lewis said some informants and others who had been assisting the Americans had to be relocated after the leak, and others “subsequently disappeared.”

-Lewis said WikiLeaks’ information had helped America’s enemies.
+While acknowledging that U.S. authorities could not prove that anyone had been killed, Lewis said WikiLeaks’ information had helped America’s enemies.
 Documents from WikiLeaks were found in al-Qaida leader Osama bin Laden’s compound in Pakistan after he was killed in a U.S. attack, the lawyer said.

-He said it wasn’t the role of the British court to determine whether Assange was guilty.
+Assange’s lawyer, Edward Fitzgerald, said it was unprecedented in the United States for a publisher to be prosecuted for disseminating leaked material.

-Journalism organizations and civil liberties groups including Amnesty International and Reporters Without Borders say the charges against Assange set a chilling precedent for freedom of the press.
+“Julian Assange has been made an example of,” Fitzgerald said.
+“He was the obvious symbol of all that Trump condemned.”

 Assange’s legal saga began in 2010, when he was arrested in London at the request of Sweden, which wanted to question him about allegations of rape and sexual assault made by two women.
 He refused to go to Stockholm, saying he feared extradition or illegal rendition to the United States or the U.S. prison camp at Guantanamo Bay, Cuba.